-We look at the movies that celebrate lost legends, and the artists who’ve only been too happy to let a fly on the wall reveal all, no matter how shocking the results.
+We look at other movies that celebrate lost legends, and the artists who’ve only been too happy to let a fly on the wall reveal all, no matter how shocking the results.

 One Direction – This is Us

-Still a fivesome, One Direction took us behind the scenes of their 2013 Take Me Home Tour, on-camera high jinks spliced with footage from the shows.
-While the movie is unscripted and cameras were access all areas, we’d definitely like to see those outtakes.
-There’s a noticeable absence of any hell-raising, and Zayn, Harry, Louis, Liam, and Niall all seem like witty, clean-living boys.
+When still a fivesome, One Direction took us behind the scenes of their 2013 Take Me Home Tour, featuring on-camera high jinks spliced with footage from the shows.
+While the movie is unscripted and cameras were access all areas, we reckon there were probably some pretty outrageous off-cuts. if you want to see the boy's wild side, you're out of luck: there’s a noticeable absence of hell-raising, and Zayn, Harry, Louis, Liam, and Niall all seem like witty, clean-living boys.
 Anyone looking for dirt would be better off checking their own fingernails.

 Lady Gaga – Five Foot Two

-Documenting Gaga’s return to the charts with fourth album Joanne, and her Super Bowl Half Time Show performance, Gaga: Five Foot Two is a fairly downbeat look at her thoughts on fame and the loneliness that goes hand in hand with pop superstardom.
+Documenting Gaga’s return to the charts with fourth album Joanne, and the preparations for her Super Bowl Half Time Show performance, Gaga: Five Foot Two is a fairly downbeat look at her thoughts on fame, loneliness and pop superstardom.
 Not that Gaga isn’t funny and sharp, because she is – her “rivalry” with Madonna is dealt with to marvellous effect – and the production is glossy and slick.

 Katy Perry – Part of Me

-Set during Katy’s California Dreams Tour, what could have been a saccharine, cartoonish extended promo turned into something else entirely when Katy’s marriage to Russell Brand broke down while filming was going on.
-That aside, there are loads of celebrity cameos and Katy’s live shows are never short of spectacular.
+Set during Katy’s California Dreams Tour, what could have been a saccharine, cartoonish extended promo turned into something else entirely when Katy’s marriage to Russell Brand collapsed while filming was going on.
+That aside, there are plenty of celebrity cameos and live footage from the shows to lift the mood – Katy’s concerts are never short of spectacular.

 Madonna – Truth or Dare